Pitt game in 2017 to be played Sept. 9 in Beaver Stadium

 James Franklin First 48 Hours

-Pennsylvania State University has selected James Franklin, a Pennsylvania native who is one of the nation's most successful and dynamic coaches, as the 16th head football coach in its storied 127-year history.
+James Franklin, a Pennsylvania native who is one of the nation's most successful and dynamic coaches, is in his first season as the Penn State head football coach.
+Franklin was named the 16th head football coach in the storied 127-year history of the Nittany Lion program on January 11, 2014.

-The enthusiastic and passionate Franklin led Vanderbilt University to unprecedented success in his three years as head coach, winning nine games in each of the past two years, and finishing in the Top 25 in consecutive seasons, both for the first time in school history.
+The enthusiastic and passionate Franklin led Vanderbilt University to unprecedented success as head coach from 2011-13, winning nine games in each of the past two years, finishing in the Top 25 and winning bowl games in consecutive seasons, all for the first time in school history.

 Penn State and Vanderbilt annually rank among the nation's top institutions in the graduation of its football student-athletes.
 In the NCAA Graduation Success Rate data from October 2013, the Nittany Lions and Commodores both ranked among the leaders in the Football Bowl Subdivision.
 Penn State's 85 percent Graduation Success Rate was tied for 12th among the nation's 124 FBS programs and Vanderbilt's 82 percent GSR was tied for the best in the Southeastern Conference.
 Both programs were well above the 70 percent FBS graduation rate average.